DennisD0/Hype/README.md

-Venn - closing the gap between Investors and founders
+Venn - closing the gap between Investors and Founders